 You choose.
 It could be a one-time offer of help with an errand or a special project.
 Or you might find that you want to devote time each week to helping a caregiver.
-The ideas in this guide include shorter and longer time frames.
+The ideas in this guide require varying levels of commitment.

 Please ensure that you do not have a cold or other contagious conditions when visiting a care recipient.

 Who can do this?